How To Lean On Spirituality When You're Trying To Get Pregnant

 2. Yin and restorative yoga.

-While relaxing will not magically get you pregnant, there is some evidence to suggest that yin yoga can help relieve stress, and stress can be a barrier to fertility for some people.
+While relaxing will not magically get you pregnant, there is some evidence to suggest that yin yoga can help relieve stress2, and stress can be a barrier to fertility3 for some people.
 As yoga and meditation teacher Sarah Lo, E-RYT 500 explains, "Yin yoga when practiced with mindfulness has a direct impact on [calming] our nervous system, and there can be no better optimal state to conceive than when the body is in a receptive and calm state.
 There have not been any conclusive studies, but I personally have had many students relate that they conceived after turning toward a yin yoga practice.”